-These last 8+weeks have been hard for everyone.
+These last 8+months have been hard for everyone.
 Globally, people have had their lives uprooted and are restricted to their homes.

 Our family is no different.